 However, none of these were the first, nor were any of these the last.

 Remains of an ancient Roman road in Puglia, Italy.
 Along these roads traveled the Roman armies and the caravans.
 Knowledge also traveled along these roads, carried by peoples from far away lands to centers of commerce.
-(Photo by Maggie Stephens, Courtesy of Pot Noodle.)
+(Photo courtesy of Maggie Stephens, CC By-2.0.)

 If we look back further in time, we see that the ancient Sumerians were developers of commerce and a people who valued knowledge.
 Here in the region of the ancient Fertile Crescent we find the suspected birthplace of writing as a means to preserve acquirable knowledge.